pqrs-org/NoEjectDelay/README.md

 System requirements
 -------------------

-Mac OS X 10.9 or higher.
+Mac OS X 10.11 or higher.

+* If you require NoEjectDelay for Mac OS X 10.10 and 10.9, use NoEjectDelay 6.1.0.
 * If you require NoEjectDelay for Mac OS X 10.8, use NoEjectDelay 5.4.0.
 * If you require NoEjectDelay for Mac OS X 10.7, use NoEjectDelay 4.1.0.
 * If you require NoEjectDelay for Mac OS X 10.6, use NoEjectDelay 3.6.0.